saig06/Web_Based_Mailing_Services/README.md

 # Web_Based_Mailing_Services

+## **Problem Statement :**

+To establish a Local Area Network with DHCP, DNS, FTP, Mail and Web Servers and observe the working.

 ## **Steps involved :**
   - Add two PCs, two Switches and five Servers(DHCP, DNS, Web Server, FTP Server, Mail Server).
 Connect them all physically using a wire and wait fot them to establish the connectivity.
   - Assign IPs to all the servers.
 Assign Gmail IDs to both the PCs.